ericrihm/100DaysOfCloud/Journey/002/Readme.md

 ## Use Case

 - Utilizing Terraform and Azure, I efficiently deployed a static website.
+I learned to setup variables to prevent hard coding values and how to deploy to Azure with a provider.

 ## Cloud Research